material-components/material-components-web/packages/mdc-chips/README.md

 ### Leading and Trailing Icons

-You can optionally add a leading icon (i.e. thumbnail) and/or a trailing icon to a chip.
+You can optionally add a leading icon (i.e. thumbnail) and/or a trailing "remove" icon to a chip.
 To add an icon, add an `i` element with your preferred icon, give it a class of `mdc-chip__icon`, and a class of either `mdc-chip__icon--leading` or `mdc-chip__icon--trailing`.
-If you're adding a trailing icon, also set `tabindex="0"` and `role="button"` to make it accessible by keyboard and screenreader.

 #### Leading icon